Heartland F.C.

-Heartland Football Club founded as Spartans F.C., later known as Iwuanyanwu Nationale from 1985 to 2006 is a Nigerian football club based in Owerri.
-The team play their home games at Dan Anyiam Stadium (but currently use the new Okigwe Stadium as their temporary home ground pending renovations at the Dan Anyiam Stadium).
-Their local rivals are Enyimba FC and Enugu Rangers.
+Heartland Football Club, founded as Spartans F.C., later known as Iwuanyanwu Nationale from 1985 to 2006, is a Nigerian football club based in Owerri.
+The team play their home games at Dan Anyiam Stadium (and the Okigwe Stadium as their temporary home ground pending renovations at the Dan Anyiam Stadium).
+Their local rivals are Enyimba FC and Enugu Rangers, top teams co-located with Heartland in the same geo-political zone.
 They reached the finals of the 1988 African Cup of Champions Clubs and 2009 CAF Champions League, the premier African continental club tournament, and won four straight Nigerian league titles from 1987 to 1990.

-Until their 18th place showing and relegation in 2016, they were one of two teams in the top flight that had never been relegated.
-In October 2017, Heartland won the Nigeria National League Southern Conference to gain promotion back up to the top flight.
+Until their 18th place showing and first-ever relegation in 2016, they were one of two teams in the Nigerian top flight that had never been relegated.

 History

 The club were founded as Spartans FC in 1976.
 Their first international match was a friendly played against Ararat Yerevan of the USSR which Spartans won 2–0 at the Township Stadium, Tetlow Road, Owerri, in August 1976.
-Spartans FC were supported by the Imo State government, which itself had been founded in 1976, and had the support of the state administration, including the state military.
+Spartans FC were supported by the Imo State government, which itself had been founded in 1976 following the creation of the state out of the then East Central State.
+The club was formed to recreate for the nascent state what Rangers FC had been to the old state, its source of pride on the Nigerian arena.
+Thus it was that it had the support of the state administration, including the state military.
 Spartans FC played matches at the Old Owerri Stadium.